b-charles/pigs/config/README.md

 The priority returned by `GetPriority` is used to sort the sources: sources with lower priority will be called first and so sources with greater priority will be able to override values.
 The method `LoadEnv` records the variable defined by the source in the `MutableConfig` by the method `Set`.
 The `MutableConfig` other methods can be used to have a partial configuration and use the other sources to configure this source.
 The methods `Lookup` and `Get` returns value with resolved placeholders (see the section [The `Configuration` component](#the-configuration-component)).

-By simply defining a dependency on the config module will defines some default sources.
+The package defines some defaut sources.

 #### Default configuration source

-The default configuration source is build-in in the module and is not based on the `ConfigSource` interface.
+The default configuration source is build-in and is not based on the `ConfigSource` interface.
 The default values are always loaded first.

 To define a default value, simply use the method `Set` or `SetMap` in an init function:
 ```go